yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

 The main tasks for this exercise are as follows:

-1. Setup your Azure Cosmos DB database and collection
+1. Setup your Azure Cosmos DB database and container

 1. Add data using the portal